prgofficial/FileToLink/README.md

    Run Console in Heroku `python3 GenerateStringSession.py` and follow.
    * Note: When it will ask for Phone Number and Bot token Give `Bot token` value

+## Issue Bot stopped responding

+   If bot is not responding, open `https://<appname>.herokuapp.com/` and try again.